dstrockis/active-directory-dotnet-webapp-webapi-openidconnect-withconditionalaccess/README.md

 1. Navigate to the [Azure management portal](https://manage.windowsazure.com).
 2. Click on Web Sites in the left hand nav.
-3. Click New in the bottom left hand corner, select Compute --> Web Site --> Quick Create, select the hosting plan and region, and give your web site a name, e.g. todolistwebapp-contoso.azurewebsites.net.
+3. Click New in the bottom left hand corner, select Compute --> Web Site --> Quick Create, select the hosting plan and region, and give your web site a name, e.g. todolistwebappwithconditionalaccess-contoso.azurewebsites.net.
 Click Create Web Site.
 4. Once the web site is created, click on it to manage it.
 For this set of steps, download the publish profile and save it.
 Other deployment mechanisms, such as from source control, can also be used.

 ### Update the TodoListWebApp to call the TodoListService Running in Azure Web Sites

 1. In Visual Studio, go to the TodoListWebApp project.
 2. Open `web.config`.
-Two changes are needed - first, update the `todo:TodoListBaseAddress` key value to be the address of the website you published, e.g. https://todolistservice-skwantoso.azurewebsites.net.
-Second, update the `ida:PostLogoutRedirectUri` key value to be the address of website you published, e.g. https://todolistwebapp-skwantoso.azurewebsites.net.
+Two changes are needed - first, update the `todo:TodoListBaseAddress` key value to be the address of the website you published, e.g. https://todolistservicewithconditionalaccess-contoso.azurewebsites.net.
+Second, update the `ida:PostLogoutRedirectUri` key value to be the address of website you published, e.g. https://todolistwebappwithconditionalaccess-contoso.azurewebsites.net.

 ### Update the Application Configurations in the Directory Tenant

 1. Navigate to the [Azure management portal](https://manage.windowsazure.com).
 2. In the left hand nav, clink on Active Directory and select your tenant.
 3. On the applications tab, select the TodoListService application.
-4. On the Configure tab, update the Sign-On URL and Reply URL fields to the address of your service, for example https://todolistservice-skwantoso.azurewebsites.net.
+4. On the Configure tab, update the Sign-On URL and Reply URL fields to the address of your service, for example https://todolistservicewithconditionalaccess-contoso.azurewebsites.net.
 Save the configuration.
 5. Navigate to the TodoListWebApp application within your Active Directory tenant.
-6. On the Configure tab, update the Sign-On URL and the Reply URL fields to the address of your web app, for example https://todolistwebapp-skwantoso.azurewebsites.net.
+6. On the Configure tab, update the Sign-On URL and the Reply URL fields to the address of your web app, for example https://todolistwebappwithconditionalaccess-contoso.azurewebsites.net.
 Save the configuration.

 ### Publish the TodoListWebApp to the Azure Web Site

 1. In Visual Studio, right click on the TodoListWebApp project in the Solution Explorer and select Publish.
 Click Import, and import the publish profile that you downloaded.
-2. On the Connection tab, update the Destination URL so that it is https, for example https://todolistwebapp-skwantoso.azurewebsites.net.
+2. On the Connection tab, update the Destination URL so that it is https, for example https://todolistwebappwithconditionalaccess-contoso.azurewebsites.net.
 Click Next.
 3. On the Settings tab, make sure Enable Organizational Authentication is NOT selected.
 Click Publish.
 4. Visual Studio will publish the project and automatically open a browser to the URL of the project.
 If you see the default web page of the project, the publication was successful.

-NOTE:  Remember, the To Do list is stored in memory in this TodoListService sample.
+NOTE:  Remember, the To Do list is stored in memory in this sample.
 Azure Web Sites will spin down your web site if it is inactive, and your To Do list will get emptied.
 Also, if you increase the instance count of the web site, requests will be distributed among the instances and the To Do will not be the same on each instance.

 ## About The Code